anbox-cloud/discourse-docs/howto/container/list.md

-To get an overview of which and how many containers are currently running on an Anbox Cloud deployment, run the `amc ls` command:
+To get an overview of the running status of instances on an Anbox Cloud deployment, run the `amc ls` command:

 ```bash
 +----------------------+----------------+---------+---------+------+---------------+------------------------+